โ† Back to ResourcesBreed Guides

 How serious is dental disease in Dachshunds?

 Severe and very common.
-Approximately 75% of Dachshunds have dental disease by age 3 — among the higher rates of any breed.
-Cause: small jaw with crowded teeth (especially Miniatures), retained baby teeth, food trap pockets.
-Dachshunds often need professional dental cleanings every 12–18 months.
-Calgary dental cleaning cost: $500–$1,500 depending on extractions.
-Lifetime dental care for a Dachshund often runs $4,000–$8,000+.
+Approximately 75% of Dachshunds have dental disease by age 3, among the higher rates of any breed.
+Cause: small jaw with crowded teeth (especially Miniatures), retained baby teeth, and food trap pockets.
+Dachshunds often need professional dental cleanings every 12 to 18 months.
+Calgary dental cleaning cost runs $500 to $1,500 depending on extractions.
+Lifetime dental care for a Dachshund often runs $4,000 to $8,000+.

-Prevention: daily tooth brushing with dog-safe toothpaste from puppyhood, VOHC-approved dental chews, regular vet exams.
-For adopters: ask the rescue if recent dental cleaning has been performed; many rescue Dachshunds need extensive dental work in their first year of adoption ($1,000–$2,500).
+Prevention: daily tooth brushing with dog-safe toothpaste from puppyhood, VOHC-approved dental chews, and regular vet exams.
+For adopters: ask the rescue if a recent dental cleaning has been performed.
+Many rescue Dachshunds need extensive dental work in their first year of adoption ($1,000 to $2,500).

 What is the Dachshund anesthesia profile?

-Standard risk for small breeds — anesthesia mortality roughly 0.1%.
-Dachshund-specific considerations: long body length and back issues complicate positioning during surgery (careful spine support throughout), tendency to obesity means careful drug dose calibration, IVDD-related pain medication interactions.
-For senior Dachshunds (8+ years): pre-op bloodwork including kidney/liver values, heart screening, urinalysis.
-Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) for major surgery, especially IVDD-related procedures requiring spinal monitoring.
+Standard risk for small breeds.
+Anesthesia mortality runs roughly 0.1%.
+Dachshund-specific considerations: long body length and back issues complicate positioning during surgery (careful spine support throughout), tendency to obesity means careful drug dose calibration, and IVDD-related pain medication interactions.
+For senior Dachshunds (8+ years): pre-op bloodwork including kidney and liver values, heart screening, urinalysis.
+Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) handle major surgery, especially IVDD-related procedures requiring spinal monitoring.

 Why is obesity so dangerous for Dachshunds?